 Increasingly, research is being conducted into the impact of people's lifestyle choices on their health, mortality and productivity.
-The Global Burden of Disease Study 2015 revealed that non-communicable causes account for 71.3% of all global deaths [1], while research conducted using Sri Lanka's Healthiest Workplace data has shown that lifestyle behaviours are significant drivers of short-term productivity loss.
+The Global Burden of Disease Study 2017 revealed that non-communicable causes account for 80% of all global deaths [1], while research conducted using Sri Lanka's Healthiest Workplace by AIA Vitality data has shown that lifestyle behaviours are significant drivers of short-term productivity loss.
 As such, supporting employees to make healthier choices is a critical part of any human resources and productivity management strategy.